klameer/intellisolve.co.uk_3/README.md

 VBA allows you to enhance Excel and other MS Office programs by allowing you to write code to enhance their functionality.
 This includes doing things like automating repetitive functions and create custom solutions with a rich set of tools provided by Microsoft.

 ## MS Access
 Probably the most underused application in the MS Office suite.
-MS Access is a desktop database
+MS Access is a desktop relational database.
+This me

 Gives you the ability to bring together or maintain large amounts of data that can be consolidated and reported upon.